GraphQLGuide/apollo-datasource-mongodb/README.md

 ### Caching

-To enable shared application-level caching, you do everything from the above section, and you add the `ttl` option to `findOneById()`:
+To enable shared application-level caching, you do everything from the above section, and you add the `ttl` (in seconds) option to `findOneById()`:

 ```js
 const MINUTE = 60